 The PUD takes pride in serving you with continuous, reliable electric service.
 However, occasionally, your power may be interrupted by a blown fuse, a bad storm, or a failure in the line equipment serving your home.
 Links to information about portable generators and emergency preparedness kits are to your left.

-During major storms, we will post outage and repair information in our Newsroom area.
-It will also be linked off the home page for easy access.
+During major storms, outage and repair information is posted in our Newsroom area, which will be linked off the home page for easy access.

 |Customers who are dependent on power for life-support equipment should have a backup plan for power outages